Pokemon Tokyo Experiences And Attractions (2026 Guide For Pokemon Fans!)

 Why do I love going to Japan?
 The rich culture, fascinating history, welcoming people.
 Why do the boys love going to Japan?
 Pokémon, Pokémon, and more Pokémon!
 These boys are Pokemon crazy, and I don’t think it’s a phase they’re going to grow out of.
+Luckily, there are so many Pokemon Tokyo experiences and attractions that you can enjoy.

 Tokyo is a Mecca for Pokémon fans, and my boys managed to elbow a Tokyo Pokémon activity into every single day of our last trip.
 So this is a post for the Pokémon fans.
 If you love Pokémon as much as my kids do then I’ve broken down all of the best Pokémon Tokyo experiences and attractions into a full list of everything we tried/visited on our last trip to Tokyo: